Aberoux/Solar-System-Simulation/README.md

 Last used in Unity version 2019.4.18f1

-Go into Unity hub andd "add" the "Solar System Simulation" folder
+Go into Unity hub and "add" the "Solar System Simulation" folder

 Required packages: Post Processing (3.0.3 or above): To install: Window > Package Manager > Post Processing